mathycoder/gradebook/spec.md

 An Assignment validates for the presence and length of a name, and the presence of a date.
 It also validates it's has_many association for grades, which have their own validations.

-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)

+The student controller calls Student.filter_by(params[:query], @klass), which is a class method that uses #where and #order to return records from the database.

 - [x] Include signup (how e.g. Devise)